ejlayne/react-native-windows-samples/website/versioned_docs/version-0.68/rnm-getting-started.md

 ---
-id: rnm-getting-started
+id: version-0.66-rnm-getting-started
 title: Get Started with macOS
+original_id: rnm-getting-started
 ---

 This guide will help you get started on setting up your very first React Native for macOS app.

->** Latest stable version available for React Native for macOS is 0.68** Please visit the [0.68 version of the Getting Started guide](https://microsoft.github.io/react-native-windows/docs/0.68/rnm-getting-started) to build React Native for macOS apps.
+> **Latest stable version available for React Native for macOS is 0.68** Please visit the [0.68 version of the Getting Started guide](https://microsoft.github.io/react-native-windows/docs/0.68/rnm-getting-started) to build React Native for macOS apps.

 For information around how to set up: